-In Malaysia, our winding up laws are contained in our Companies Act 1965 (and with some minor cross-referencing to the Bankruptcy Act).
+In Malaysia, our winding up laws were originally contained in our Companies Act 1965 (and with some minor cross-referencing to the Bankruptcy Act 1967).
 In turn, the Companies Act 1965 was based on the English Companies Act 1948 and the Companies Act 1961 of the Australian state of Victoria.
 Hence, the very persuasive value that we can draw on English and Australian company law cases.

 With this framework in mind, I set out the ways in which one can initiate the winding up of a company.

 Voluntary Winding Up: Company itself starts the winding up

 The first form of winding up is known as a voluntary winding up.
 The process is initiated by the company itself, through its directors and shareholders, in deciding that the company should be wound up.
 This process does not involve the court at all.

 A company could very well be solvent and be rich in terms of assets.
 The directors and shareholders may decide that they wish to wind up the company, and for all of the assets to be sold, and for the proceeds to then be distributed back to the shareholders.
 A method to essentially realise the investment the shareholders made into the company.
 Such a solvent method of winding up is known as a members voluntary winding up, or members voluntary liquidation.
 Safeguards are put into place to ensure that this method is solely reserved for the situation when a company is truly solvent.